testdrivenio/django-docker-traefik/draft.md

 1. Fully-managed database service -- like [RDS](https://aws.amazon.com/rds/) or [Cloud SQL](https://cloud.google.com/sql/) -- rather than managing your own Postgres instance within a container.
 1. Non-root user for the services

+Do the following before deploying to production:
+1. Collect static files
+1. Add the production endpoint to `ALLOWED_HOSTS`